Nextdoor attracts $60 million from Tiger Global, Kleiner Perkins

 The investment sum underscores the appeal of businesses that can tap into the burgeoning use of mobile devices, as well as social networking.
 Perhaps the best current example is Twitter, which is preparing for an initial public offering that values the company at up to about $11 billion.

-Nextdoor, with its ability to introduce neighbors to each other, helps people regain the sense of connection, he said.
+Nextdoor, with its ability to introduce neighbours to each other, helps people regain the sense of connection, he said.

 Doerr, an early investor in Google and Amazon, is becoming a special adviser to the service.